Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length: Introduction

 \section{Introduction}

-Audio-driven avatar generation, the synthesis of photorealistic human face video conditioned solely on an input audio stream, is a foundational technology for interactive digital communication.
+Audio-driven avatar generation, the synthesis of photorealistic human face video whose motion is driven by an input audio stream, is a foundational technology for interactive digital communication.
 Its applications are expansive, ranging from virtual reality and live streaming to digital assistants.
-The demand for systems capable of producing high-fidelity, expressive, and real-time avatars has driven significant recent advancements, particularly with the rise of diffusion models for high-fidelity video synthesis\cite{videoworldsimulators2024,hacohen2024ltx,wan2025wan}.

-Despite their success in setting new benchmarks for visual quality, deploying these powerful generative models in real-time, streaming environments faces fundamental and conflicting challenges.
+The demand for systems capable of producing high-fidelity, expressive, and real-time avatars has driven significant recent advancements, particularly with the rise of diffusion models for high-fidelity video synthesis~\cite{videoworldsimulators2024,hacohen2024ltx,wan2025wan}.
+Despite their success in setting new benchmarks for visual quality, deploying these powerful generative models in real-time\footnote{Throughout this paper, ``real-time'' refers to generation throughput exceeding playback speed, not end-to-end conversational latency.} ($\geq$\,24\,FPS), streaming environments over unbounded durations faces fundamental and conflicting challenges.

-The first challenge is the real-time fidelity dilemma.
-Large-scale diffusion models\cite{gao2025wans2vaudiodrivencinematicvideo} provide unmatched visual detail but suffer from high inference latency.
-Their inherent reliance on the sequential denoising computation leads to a latency profile that is fundamentally incompatible with interactive scenarios requiring low latency and high frame rates (e.g., $\ge 20$ FPS).
-The complex trade-off between model capacity, visual quality, and practical execution speed remains a critical bottleneck for deployment.

-The second challenge is the long-horizon consistency.
-Applications demanding infinite-length or long-horizon generation necessitate continuous temporal stability.
-Existing methodologies are highly susceptible to limited expression or the gradual accumulation of identity drift and distracting color artifacts over prolonged synthesis periods as revealed in some works\cite{jiang2025omnihuman,tu2025stableavatar}, severely compromising the avatar's coherence and the viewer's experience.
+The first challenge is long-horizon consistency.
+Existing methods suffer from compounding errors that cause identity drift and color artifacts within minutes~\cite{tu2025stableavatar}.
+Recent progress such as Self-Forcing~\cite{huang2025self} mitigates the train--test gap but still degrades rapidly under minute-level rollout; LongLive~\cite{yang2025longlive} sustains longer generation via native long-duration training but is designed for text-to-video and too costly to scale to 14B models.

+The second challenge is the real-time--fidelity trade-off.
+Large-scale diffusion models~\cite{gao2025wans2vaudiodrivencinematicvideo} yield superior visual quality but are inherently slow due to sequential multi-step denoising, while existing real-time approaches~\cite{li2024ditto} sidestep this sequential bottleneck entirely by adopting non-iterative generation methods or very small models, at the cost of fidelity.
+Reconciling these two desiderata at scale remains an open problem.

-To address these critical challenges, we propose \textbf{Live Avatar}, a novel training and inference framework.
-Live Avatar is designed to fundamentally enable large diffusion models (up to 14 billion parameters) for real-time, streaming, and infinite-length audio-driven avatar generation without compromising visual fidelity.
-Our work successfully resolves the long-standing tension between high visual quality, model complexity, and practical execution speed through an algorithm-system co-design approach.
+To address these critical challenges, we propose \textbf{Live Avatar}, an algorithm-system co-designed framework that enables large diffusion models (up to 14 billion parameters) for real-time, streaming, and infinite-length audio-driven avatar generation without compromising visual fidelity.